openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 an error would be written to the logs and to the metadata which would allow us to know that something is broken and we need to bring the service back.

+In case GitHub is not available, we won't be able to add new rules, but the old ones would still be returned by the service.

 ## Design Details

 Empty